anubhav70747/NPAHierarchy/README.md

-This repo contains code for using NPA hierarchy for bounding the set of Bell correlations (Python + ncpol2sdpa + picos + Cvxopt)
+This repo contains code for using NPA hierarchy for bounding the set of Bell correlations (Python + ncpol2sdpa + mosek)
 - **example.py**: A sample code.
 - **inequalities.py**:contains definitions of several inequalities.
 - **monogamy_vs_svet.py**: for finding varying monogamy relations with changing Svetlichny's inequality.